xfrogcn/Xfrogcn.BinaryFormatter/README.md

 - [x] Smaller size
 - [x] Simple and easy to use
 - [x] Keep instance refer
+- [x] Supports deserialization to a different type
 - [x] Support the type of dynamic loading assemblies
 - [x] Complete built-in type support
 - [ ] Extended attributes